cloudx-io/cloudx-ios/core/README.md

 - Xcode 15.3+
 - Swift 5.9+ (if using Swift)

+### ⚠️ Important: Xcode 15+ Configuration

+If using CocoaPods with Xcode 15 or later, you must disable User Script Sandboxing in your Xcode project:

+1. Select your project in Xcode
+2. Select your app target
+3. Go to **Build Settings**
+4. Search for "User Script Sandboxing"
+5. Set **ENABLE_USER_SCRIPT_SANDBOXING** to **No**

+This is required for CocoaPods to embed dynamic frameworks properly.
+This is a standard requirement for all SDKs that use dynamic frameworks (including AppLovin SDK, Firebase, etc.).

 ## 🏗️ Architecture

 CloudXCore is distributed as a **dynamic xcframework** containing: